Cycling Col Du Portet Summer21Cycling Col Du Portet Summer21

 First objectivethe village of Soulan

-Second objectivedeparture for Col du Portet
+Second objectivedeparture for the Col du Portet

-Last goalfinish at all costs
+Last objectivefinish at all costs

 AdmireSheep and cows on the mountain pastures